-Generating Agent System ID

-Hardware system String identifying hardware (e.g. "ALTM

-1210" or "ALS50"

-Merge of one or more files "MERGE"

-Modification of a single file "MODIFICATION"

-Extraction from one or more files "EXTRACTION"

-Reprojection, rescaling, warping, etc. "TRANSFORMATION"

-Some other operation "OTHER" or a string up to 32 characters

-identifying the operation
+Generating Agent System ID Extraction from one or more files "EXTRACTION" Reprojection, rescaling, warping, etc. "TRANSFORMATION" Some other operation "OTHER" or a string up to 32 characters identifying the operation

 Generating Software: This information is ASCII data describing the generating software itself.
 This field provides a mechanism for specifying which generating software package and version was used during LAS file creation (e.g. "TerraScan V-10.8", "REALM V-4.2" and etc.).
 If the character data is less than 16 characters, the remaining data must be null.